Autism spectrum disorder is a difference in the way a person's brain develops. People

 All people deserve respect.
 But people with ASD may be teased, bullied,

-different.
-Bullying and teasing are never the right way to treat other people, but
+Bullying and teasing are never the right way to treat other people, but it may be

 People with ASD often don't understand playful jokes or sarcasm.
 You may need to